 If you go with a DSLR, make sure you have a good SD Card.
 Size and model matter.
 If your SD card isn’t fast enough, it will freeze when you record video.
 Stick with class 10 SD cards like a SanDisk Extreme 32 gig.

 Side Note: 99% of the time your DSLR will come with a stock lens.
 If you want to upgrade to a better quality lens that won’t break the bank, I suggest using this one.

 Budget Lighting Kit

 Light is the food for your camera.
 If you have poor lighting, your video will look bad, it doesn’t matter what kind of camera you have.
 Proper lighting cannot be ignored!

 A good lighting kit will consist of: Bright light, stands, and diffusion.
 The more light you have, the better.
 Go with one of these kits, they come with everything you need.

 Lighting kit 2: 3000 Watt Solution.
 Another 3 point lighting setup. $40 more than the kit above, but you get 600 more watts.

 If those options are too expensive for you, you can always head to Home Depot or Lowes and build a cheap DIY Lighting Kit.
 Here’s what you’ll need

-Diffusion Paper: You can use the following: Printer paper (blank/white), tracing paper or paper towels, yes… Bounty!
-Use close pins or binder clips to hold in place, like I have here.
+Diffusion Paper: You can use the following: Printer paper (blank/white), tracing paper, or paper towels, yes… Bounty!
+Use close pins or binder clips to hold in place, as I have here.

 If you have no budget for lighting, then use natural light, but be warned, most of our good natural light comes from the sun.
 This means you’ll have to be outside or in a room with windows that allow a lot of sun into the room.